jadenedgecombe/lab-6-cop3502c/README.md

 # Password Encoder / Decoder

 A simple, text-based Python program that encodes and decodes numeric passwords using a +3 / −3 digit shift.
 The project provides a small menu to encode, decode, and quit—all in the terminal.
+Lab 6 COP3502C

 ## Project Layout
 ```bash